ar-nelson/jaspr/jaspr/concurrency.jaspr.md

 >                      (sleep 100))
 >              (do (send! 'ok ch) (recv! ch)))) ;= “ok”

+---

     macro.choice: (fn* exprs `[p.junction ~@exprs])

 ## Channels

-Channels are how Jaspr handles both messaging between fibers and mutable state.
-They are based on channels from Go, and function similarly: a channel can send and receive messages; sending and receiving both block until the sent message is received.
+Channels are how Jaspr handles both mutable state and messaging between fibers.
+They are based on channels from Go, and function similarly: all channels can both send and receive messages, and sending and receiving both block until the sent message is received.

 Channels are the only mutable values in Go.
 They are [magic objects](data-types.jaspr.md#magic-objects) with the property `$chan: true`.
 Channels are not referentially transparent; all channels are structurally just `{$chan: true}`, but two channels with the same structure are not necessarily equal.
 Copying a channel with object operations like `withKey` or `withoutKey` will produce a new object that is no longer a channel.